 - Think twice before offering large equity percentages.

 - Do your homework and only approach angel investors that typically invest in your industry—that way, you’ll avoid wasting both your and their time.
 And, most investors will appreciate that you’ve done some research before you contact them.
 Start your search by checking out the following resources: Angel Capital Association, Angel Resource Institute, and Angel Investment Network.

 - Be prepared for your meeting with an angel investor.
 Make sure your presentation is polished, and you can confidently talk about your business idea.
 Angel investors are pitched all the time; your proposal will only float to the top if you exude confidence and are able to answer all of their questions with little hesitation.

 To Sum Up

 Equity financing can be a great way to fund your business, provided you have the right type of business.
-Although it can be an alternative to bootstrapping or debt financing, there’s more to it than that.
-The right type of business can really benefit from an equity investor.
-Be sure to consult a qualified attorney before agreeing to any transaction and treat every investment meeting—even those with your family and friends—professionally.
+Although it can be an alternative to bootstrapping or debt financing, there’s more to it.
+The right type of business can benefit from an equity investor.
+Be sure to consult a qualified attorney before agreeing to any transaction, and treat every investment meeting—even those with your family and friends—professionally.